Vinylango25/Portfolio/README.md

 Currently based in **Nairobi, Kenya**, open to opportunities **worldwide**.

----
-### 🎯 My Mission
-I’m passionate about using AI and data science to tackle real-world challenges — from enhancing financial security through fraud detection to improving healthcare accessibility in underserved communities.
-I strive to build scalable, interpretable ML solutions that create lasting impact.

----

-### 🤝 Collaboration & Communication
-Skilled at working in diverse teams, translating complex technical concepts for non-technical stakeholders, and applying agile project management to deliver impactful solutions.

----

 ### 🎓 Education
 - MPhil in Environmental Science: The Cyprus Institute, Nicosia Cyprus.